Mrknol/.EXE-to-.lnk-shortcut-/README.md

 pip install pypiwin32

+This basically is a Dropper.
+It just downloads the file and executes it upon download.

 # Functionality

 What this script basically does is create a shortcut and the edits the Target location and adds arguments which allows it to run PowerShell and execute commands.